Loopring/protocols/packages/loopring_v3/DESIGN.md

 Currently we use EdDSA keys (7,000 constraints to verify a signature), which is a bit cheaper than ECDSA signatures (estimated to be ~12,000 constraints).
 We may switch to ECDSA signatures if possible because users would not need to create (and store) a separate keypair specifically for our sidechain.

-We store the data for a EdDSA signature like this:
+The data for an EdDSA signature is stored like this:

 ```
 Signature {